Valley Wells, California

 NO. 443 VALLEY WELLS - In this area, several groups of midwestern emigrants who had escaped from hazards and privations in Death Valley in 1849 sought to secure water from Searles Lake.
 They turned northward and westward in despair when they discovered its salty nature, and with great difficulty crossed the Argus and other mountains to reach settlements of Central and Southern California.

 Recreation

 Historically, the Valley Wells area was used as for aquatic recreation for the residents of Trona, California.

 Valley Wells is the home of the Trona Golf course on Valley Wells Road.

 Valley Wells is also the home of the Valley Wells Recreation Area, which is maintained by Searles Lake Gem and Mineral Society, but owned by Searles Valley Minerals, Inc.

 Demographics

 Valley Wells first appeared as a census designated place in the 2010 U.S. census formed along with the Homewood Canyon CDP and the Trona CDP out of the dissolved Homewood Canyon-Valley Wells CDP.
+It belongs to the Lone Pine census county division (CCD).